peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the value is null, writes the byte 0xF6.

- * If the value is negative zero, infinity, or NaN, converts the number o a `double` and writes that `double` .
+ * If the value is negative zero, infinity, or NaN, converts the number to a `double` and writes that `double` .
 If negative zero should not be written this way, use the Plus ethod to convert the value beforehand.

- * If the value has an exponent of zero, writes the value as an unsigned nteger or signed integer if the number can fit either type or as a ig integer otherwise.
+ * If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise.

  * In all other cases, writes the value as a decimal number.